 Want to make a year-end charitable gift that counts?
+While many of us are feasting away this holiday season, others in Brooklyn are going hungry.
 Donate this holiday season to a local organization that provides meals to the hungry in Brooklyn and New York City.
 All of the organizations listed below are non-profit, which means your contribution is also tax deductible.
 You can give on your own, or give it as a holiday gift in someone else's honor.

 See how to donate to Hurricane Sandy relief and recovery through the Brooklyn Community Foundation's special fund.